Towards Fully FP8 GEMM LLM Training at Scale: Experimental Results

-To further justify the viability of FP8DPA long training with \design, we train our 1.5B \designXIELU{} to 420B tokens, way beyond the previously identified 200B tokens divergence mark of Llama2-7B~\citep{fishman2025scaling}.
-Note that our observation of smaller models' tendancy to diverge earlier with FP8DPA, and the long-term outlier analysis in Section~\ref{sec:kurt} further proves the sufficiency of such a training duration.
+To further justify the viability of \DPA{} long training with \design, we train a 1.5B \designXIELU{} on 450B tokens, way beyond the previously identified 200B tokens divergence mark of Llama2-7B~\citep{fishman2025scaling}.
+Note that our observation of smaller models' tendancy to diverge earlier with \DPA{}, and the long-term outlier analysis in Section~\ref{sec:kurt} further underline the sufficiency of such a training duration.

 We also switch to use FP16 optimizer states and BF16 gradients after 130B tokens, saving up memory previously used by full precision states, gradients, and model parameters master copy.
 We display the learning dynamics of our approach in Figure~\ref{fig:hero}.
-The language modeling loss exhibits equal to better smoothness compared to the corresponding Llama baseline.
+The language modeling loss exhibits equivalent to better smoothness compared to the corresponding Llama baseline.